Planning for the Fall 2021 Semester

 - The University Health Care staff will work with the Coronavirus Coordination Officer to determine if you may continue to engage in campus life without being quarantined.

-- Please note that any exposed asymptomatic students who are permitted to continue engaging in campus life will be required to undertake standard precautions, including regular monitoring for symptoms and temperature, required face covering at all times, and appropriate social distancing.
+- Please note that any exposed asymptomatic students who are permitted to continue engaging in campus life will be required to undertake standard precautions, including regular monitoring for symptoms and temperature, and required face covering at all times.

 - If You are Fully Vaccinated and have had close contact with someone who has tested positive for COVID-19, you are not required to quarantine unless you become symptomatic.
 If you develop symptoms, isolate and contact University Healthcare immediately.

 - If You Test Positive: If you test positive for COVID-19, you are required to inform University Health Care immediately, upload test results to University Health Care’s secure patient portal, and cooperate with all contact tracing efforts, which will include providing information about contact with other members of the Pace Community.
 To protect your privacy, NEVER email any health care information about your health or anyone else’s health.
 You must upload any test results or other private health care information through the University Health Care’s secure patient portal.

 - You may be required to self-isolate, on or off-campus, depending on your status as a residential or commuter student.
 If you live in Pace’s residence halls, your suitemates or roommates will be required to self-quarantine as well.

 - Pace’s Coronavirus Coordination Officer and University Health Care will work with New York State and local health department contact tracing team.

 - Following contact tracing, Pace’s Coronavirus Coordination Officer and University Health Care will notify faculty, staff, students, or visitors, as necessary and appropriate, about possible exposure.